Public Warehousing & Distribution

 The Average Bond and the Average Guarantee form should be sent to the cargo insurer along with the bill of lading and commercial invoice for any insured shipment.

-If you are the NVOCC or freight forwarder like
+If you are the NVOCC or international freight forwarder (freight shipping company) like

 DGX-Dependable Global Express